SB Strong Plane Pull

 Donations are received by the Children's Hospital Foundation, which is dedicated supporting Loma Linda University Children's Hospital's mission to bring whole-child care to the region and beyond.

 Two teams will line up on 100 foot ropes attached to 116,000 lb.
 757 aircraft, provided by Unical.
 The event starter will signal the teams and start the stopwatch.
 The team that pulls the farthest in 90 seconds wins.
-The two teams will be made up of public safety officers from local police, sheriff and fire services in addition doctors, nurses and staff from LLCHU.
+The two teams will be made up of public safety officers from local police, sheriff and fire services in addition doctors, nurses and staff from LLUCH.
 While the winning team will receive endless bragging rights – the dollars you pledge will directly benefit the Loma Linda Children's Hospital Foundation.

 Experience last year's practice plane pull